-Not only am I looking for the best possible campground, but I also want the best possible campsite.
-Because while it’s exciting to score the last available site in Yosemite National Park, if it’s too small and tucked between the dumpster and the port-o-let, that long planned vacation could be a huge disappointment.
+Not only am I looking for the best campground, but I also want to find the best possible campsite.
+Because while it’s exciting to score the last available site in Yosemite National Park, if it’s too small and tucked between the dumpster and the restrooms, that long-planned vacation could end up being a huge disappointment.

 Start by doing some research.
-With the amount of information we have at our fingertips these days, it’s easier than ever to research campgrounds.
-I like to use a variety of online resources for cross reference.
-I find that the more reviews I read, the more likely I am to learn valuable information about the different sites and camping areas.
-My favorite sites for campground reviews are:
+With the amount of information we have at our fingertips these days, it’s easier than ever to research campgrounds and RV parks.
+I like to use a variety of online resources for cross-reference.

 Words and opinions are important, but sometimes nothing says more than a good photo.
-While some of the review sites allow users to upload photos, it’s not a sure thing.
-By far the best resource for viewing campgrounds and campsite photos is a website called Campsite Photos.
-Search for the desired campground to see photos of every site, in addition to the common areas!
-Unfortunately, not every campground is listed but additional campgrounds are added on a regular basis.
+While some of the review sites allow users to upload photos, it’s not always a sure thing.

 On the other hand, with the exception of very few small city or county parks, most public campgrounds exclusively use an online reservation system like Reserve America.
 Sometimes you can call the office of a public campground with questions, but in many situations, the campground has no main office and operates only with online reservations and an onsite self-pay station.